Qalthos/blog/content/FOSS@RIT/introducing-fossrit-timeline-year-in-review.rst

 Yesterday, I sat down with Remy and went over the last of the things we need to do to close out the summer.
 There was a long list of items, split into two sections, each containing the same sort of stuff.
-FOSS@RIT has done a lot of stuff in the past year, and we need to be able to tell people about it.
+FOSS\@RIT has done a lot of stuff in the past year, and we need to be able to tell people about it.

 The first section concerned the few things we had done that hadn't yet